INDIANA HARLAN REUNION DRAWS A BIG CROWD

 Louis R. Harlan, Max B. Harlan, Jean H. Simmons

 At the July 8 Harlan Family Board meeting in Richmond, Indiana, two Pennsylvania Harlan members accepted the role of co-coordinators of the 2002 national reunion.
 Mary Harlan Murphy of Wayne, and Robert A. (Bob) Harlan of Greensburg are already making inquiries and gathering information.
 Be sure to read the form on page 9 of this newsletter.
 You may be able to help!

-about Celebration 310 in Mt.
-Pleasant, Iowa Available for $50 from:
+articles about Celebration 310 in Mt.
+Pleasant, Iowa Available for

 of The Harlan Family

 �Texas Red Books�